 This technology helps businesses automatically comb through product reviews, customer service tickets, and surveys, among other data, to understand important keywords and extract key information (like names, emails, values).

-Learn more about each tool to help make your decision.
+Each technique has its own pros and cons, so it’s worth learning more about each to help make your decision.
 Many even offer free trials and models, so you can plug in your data and see how it works.

-Best for: Companies that want to analyze customer and visualize data for immediate insight.
+Best for: SaaS, software, and e-commerce companies who want to analyze customer data for immediate insight.

-MonkeyLearn is an easy-to-use SaaS platform that allows you to perform keyword extraction on any data source, right away.
-You can customize your own extractor or use this pre-trained model to see how keyword extraction works.
+MonkeyLearn is an easy-to-use SaaS platform that allows you to begin keyword extraction on any source, right away.
+You can customize your own or use this pre-trained model to see how keyword extraction works.